-Fault LED Possible causes and solutions Flashing (fault) The battery is not compatible with the charger-use only Tait batteries and chargers.
-There is insufficient voltage to the charger-check you are using the correct power adaptor.
-The battery pack may be faulty.
+Fault LED Possible causes and solutions Flashing (fault) ■ The battery is not compatible with the charger-use only Tait chargers and batteries. ■ There is insufficient voltage to the charger-check you are using the correct power adaptor. ■ The battery may be deeply discharged (less than 3V)-disconnect the battery from the radio and charge the battery. ■ The battery may be faulty-consult your radio provider for advice.
 Glowing (charging is suspended) The battery pack is either too hot or too cold.
-Charging will begin when the temperature of the battery pack is between 41°F (5°C) and 104°F (40°C).
+Charging will begin when the temperature of the battery is between 41°F (5°C) and 95°F (35°C).
+No LED activity See "Desktop Charger Fault Finding" on page 309 or "Multi- Charger Fault Finding" on page 311.